melissatorgbi/LLM-Clinical-Guideline-Understandability/README.md

 ## File Descriptions

-*Final content analysis - raw data.csv: actual data *Final content analysis - key file.csv: key that explains the data *project_pipeline.ipynb: Jupyter Notebook containing code used to run the experiments in the paper
+* Final content analysis - raw data.csv: actual data from expert pharmacists' reviews of the generated content
+* Final content analysis - key file.csv: key that explains the data
+* project_pipeline.ipynb: Jupyter Notebook containing code for the GPT-4 based pipeline used in the paper